I’m going to take the Jimmy Kimmel stance on this one.

 Yeah, okay.
 Get out of here with that fuckboy shit.

 I can’t speak for other victims; I haven’t felt their feelings or lived their pain.

 But I’ve lived mine.

 The sadness splattered in status format on my screen wasn’t over the sheer volume of stories, but for what’s behind each confession.
-They varied in detail; some simply tagged #MeToo, others vague, and some rich in as much detail as could be tolerated.
+They varied in detail; some simply tagged #MeToo, others left vague summaries, and some posted stories rich in as much detail as could be tolerated.
 Behind every story is MORE.
 It’s not just what we see, or what we are able to share.
 It’s years of pain, suffering, questioning, wondering.

 I wrote a lengthy post, and yet still, as I reflected back over my statements, more and more details rushed my memory.